Nicolás López (director)

 Nicolás Javier López Fernández (born 16 March 1983) is a Chilean film director screenwriter and producer.
 He is known for comedies such as Promedio Rojo (2004), the Qué pena trilogy (2010–2012), and the Paz Bascuñán vehicles Sin filtro (2016) and No estoy loca (2018).

 Life and work

 López became interested in filmmaking at a young age.
-After reading Robert Rodriguez's Rebel Without a Crew (1995) and watching Kevin Smith's Clerks (1994), he began experimenting with his family's video camera.
-By the age of 12, he was already writing a column for El Mercurio, one of the most prestigious and conservative right-wing Chilean newspapers.
-His column, "Memorias de un Pingüino" ("Memories of a Penguin"), ran from 1997 to 1999 and described the life of a student, commonly known as a "penguin" in Chile because of the typical black and white uniform.
-The comments he made in the column led to him being expelled from school.
-At the age of 14, after his expulsion, he began a new column called "López" with a more mature style.
+After reading Rebel Without a Crew (1995) by Robert Rodriguez and watching Clerks (1994) by Kevin Smith, he began experimenting with his family's video camera.
+By the age of 12, he was already writing a column for El Mercurio.
+His column, Memorias de un Pingüino ("Memories of a Penguin"), ran from 1997 to 1999.
+Following his expulsion from school, he began writing a new column titled López.